-To date, providers have received payment for Early Childhood Preventive Care Measures.
 If you have elected to receive payments via EFT process, you will receive your VBP supplemental payments in this manner.

 Per guidance outlined in the Department of Health Care Services All Plan Letter (APL) 20-014, the payments must be made to the rendering provider.
 In consideration that our contract is or may be with a group, payment will be made at the group level.
 However, the California Department of Health Care Services and CenCal Health require that the incentive payments be passed through to the rendering provider.